the-guitarman/rubyonrails_website_crawler/README.md

 - Posts from [claussnitz.de/index.php/aktuelles-2](https://claussnitz.de/index.php/aktuelles-2)
 - New PDF files under [claussnitz.de/index.php/amtsblatt](https://claussnitz.de/index.php/amtsblatt)

 There are no information added or removed.
-It reads und posts 1:1 from the urls behind it.
+It reads and tweets 1:1 from the urls behind it.

 ## License